Docs

 To connect to an Oracle database, either as a source or sink, we must specify a Database URL string.
 In the Oracle documentation you can review all available options:Oracle Database URLs and Database Specifiers

-Remember that in order to specify a connection using a TNSNames alias, you must set the oracle.net.tns_admin
+To specify a connection using a TNSNames alias, you must set the oracle.net.tns_admin property:

 ############################# ReplicadB Basics #############################